-Growth in global meat consumption especially in emerging countries with booming populations and increased wealth will drive growth of lysine in animal feed market.
-To meet these requirements, animal feed will be required for quick growth of animals..
+Growth in global meat consumption especially in emerging countries with booming populations and increased wealth will drive the growth of lysine in animal feed market.
+To meet these requirements, animal feed will be required for quick growth of animals.
 This is well supported by lysine as it helps animal gain weight faster by drawing nutrients from limited feed and still be delivered as quality meat.
-Bonemeal and bloodmeal bans in many regions coupled with increasing feed prices have helped in development of global lysine market.
-This has also resulted in increased lysine use as substitute in animal feed and ultimately increase demand for lysine.
-Demand is inclined towards lysine as it provides economical and efficient substitution for both farmers and animals from costly feeds and has less environmental after effects concerning nitrous excretion.
+Bonemeal and bloodmeal bans in many regions coupled with increasing feed prices have helped in the development of global lysine market.
+This has also resulted in increased lysine use as a substitute in animal feed and ultimately increase demand for lysine.
+Demand is inclined towards lysine as it provides an economical and efficient substitution for both farmers and animals from costly feeds and has less environmental after-effects concerning nitrous excretion.
 Owing to growing lysine demand, it is unable to make available sufficient raw material to produce to meet the demand, turning it into a sellers’ market.
-Tight feedstock supply leading to increase in prices is expected to affect demand and government intervention may be encountered, affecting profitability of market participants.
+Tight feedstock supply leading to increasing prices is expected to affect demand, and government intervention may be encountered, affecting the profitability of market participants.
 This situation can also lead to consideration of other available options of feed amino acids feeds like tryptophan, methionine, threonine, and others.
-Manufacturers have been focusing on increasing their R&D expenditures in order to maximize capacity and minimize costs to overcome such challenges.
-In addition, slump in demand of meat due to outbreaks (avian flu, swine flu, etc.) can affect demand of lysine in sluggish feed market.
+Manufacturers have been focusing on increasing their R&D expenditures to maximize capacity and minimize costs to overcome such challenges.
+In addition, the slump in demand for meat due to outbreaks (avian flu, swine flu, etc.) can affect the demand of lysine in sluggish feed market.

 In the year 2013, about 58% of total volume consumed was used for swine/hog.
 In addition to being the largest livestock consuming lysine, swine is also expected to be the fastest growing livestock for lysine at an estimated CAGR of 6.5% from 2014 to 2020 Growing demand for pork meat mainly in China is expected to boost demand for lysine in swine/hog.